Starboi2536/AI-Image-Classifier/README.md

 pip install -r requirements.txt

 **4. Download/Train the model**
- please not that the trained model (image_classifer_model.h5) is not included in this repo as the file was to large for Github
+ please not that the trained model (image_classifer_model.h5) is not included in this repo as the file was to large for Github.
 Therefore the options are:

-  -Download from link ()
-  -Train your own model and save it inside the model/ folder: "model.save("model/image_classifier_model.h5")"
+  -Train your own model using the train.py file in the repo (v2/src/train.py) and save it inside the model/ folder: "model.save("model/image_classifier_model.h5")"

-#Run the app**
+**Run the app**
 streamlit run app.py
 ---

 ## Project Structure

 AI-Image-Classifier/V1
+-src/
 -app.py          # Main Streamlit app
 -model/                  # Folder where trained model should be placed -requirements.txt        # Project dependencies -README.md               # Project documentation

----

-NOTE!!!
--The trained model file (.h5) is too large for GitHub(>100).
--A download link or training script will be provided later (in progress)

 ---